kyang5/coursedescriptions/source/masters_overview.rst

 We are often asked about whether it is possible to complete more than one M.S. degree (e.g. and M.S. in Computer Science and an M.S. in Software Engineering).
-The answer is no, unless you complete 54 hours of study (30 hours of courses for the each degree, except for 6 credits transfered into the second degree).
+The answer is no, unless you complete 54 hours of study (30 hours of courses for the each degree, except for 6 credits transferred into the second degree).
 It is impractical and expensive, and we don't think it serves students well.
 Our goal is to prepare you
 for a serious career (professional and/or academic)